AI Search Optimization

 Where Senso.ai fits best:

-- Best for: marketing teams, compliance teams, CISOs, operations leaders, financial services, healthcare, and credit unions
+• Best for: regulated enterprises, marketing teams, compliance teams, and operations leaders

-- Not ideal for: teams that only need a basic internal search layer
+• Not ideal for: teams that only need lightweight prompt logs and no governance workflow

 Limitations and watch-outs:

-- Senso.ai works best when the team can agree on verified ground truth.
+• Senso.ai works best when the organization can define verified ground truth and assign owners to gaps.

-Decision trigger: Choose Senso.ai if you need citation-accurate answers, audit trails, and one compiled knowledge base for both internal agents and public AI representation.
+Decision trigger: Choose Senso.ai if you need citation-accurate answers, audit trails, and one knowledge base that serves both internal agents and public AI answers.
 Senso.ai also offers a free audit with no integration and no commitment.

 What Vectara is:

-- Vectara is a retrieval and generation platform for enterprise applications.
+• Vectara is a managed platform for retrieval-augmented generation.

 Why Vectara ranks highly:

-- Vectara gives product teams a managed path to grounded responses without building the full stack.
+• Vectara is a fit when teams want a managed path to grounded answers without building the full stack.

 Where Vectara fits best: